Where to plant

 Planting a single tree

-If you’re planting a single tree think about where you’re planting it in relation to your house.
-Some roots and branches may spread beyond the boundaries of your property and trees can sometimes cause structural damage.
+- Some roots and branches may spread beyond the boundaries of your property and trees can cause structural damage.
 Be aware of places where limbs may fall or roots might grow.

 Do you own the land you want to plant on?

 You will need permission to plant from the legal landowner.